 Banc of America Securities reviewed, among other things, enterprise values of the selected companies, calculated as fully-diluted market value, plus net debt and minority interests, less cash and cash equivalents, as a multiple of calendar years 2006 and 2007 estimated earnings before interest, taxes, depreciation and amortization, commonly referred to as EBITDA.
-Banc of America Securities also reviewed market values of the selected companies as a multiple of calendar years 2006 and 2007 estimated net income.
-Banc of America Securities then applied a range of selected EBITDA and net income multiples derived from the selected companies to corresponding data of the flood insurance business, as adjusted, in the case of calendar year 2006 estimated EBITDA and net income, to exclude extraordinary amounts as a result of the calendar year 2005 hurricane season.
+Banc of America Securities also reviewed market values of the selected companies as a multiple of calendar years 2006 and 2007 estimated her income.
+Banc of America Securities then applied a range of selected EBITDA and net income multiples derived from the selected companies to corresponding data of the flood insurance business, as adjusted, in the case of calendar year 2006 Estimated EBITDA and net income, to exclude extraordinary amounts as a result of the calendar year 2005 hurricane season.
 Multiples were based on closing stock prices on June 23, 2006.
-Estimated financial data of the selected companies were based on publicly available research analysts' estimates.
-Estimated financial data of the flood insurance business were based on internal estimates of the specialty insurance companies' management.
+Estimated financial data of the selected companies were based on internal estimates of the specialty insurance companies' management.